python-trio/trio/docs/source/reference-testing.rst

 There are a few pieces here, so here's how they fit together:

-:func:`memory_stream_two_way` gives you a pair of connected, bidirectional streams.
+:func:`memory_stream_pair` gives you a pair of connected, bidirectional streams.
 It's like :func:`socket.socketpair`, but without any involvement from that pesky operating system and its networking stack.

-To build a bidirectional stream, :func:`memory_stream_two_way` uses two unidirectional streams.
-It gets these by calling :func:`memory_stream_one_way`.
+To build a bidirectional stream, :func:`memory_stream_pair` uses two unidirectional streams.
+It gets these by calling :func:`memory_stream_one_way_pair`.

-:func:`memory_stream_one_way`, in turn, is implemented using the low-ish level classes :class:`MemorySendStream` and :class:`MemoryRecvStream`.
+:func:`memory_stream_one_way_pair`, in turn, is implemented using the low-ish level classes :class:`MemorySendStream` and :class:`MemoryReceiveStream`.
 These are implementations of (you guessed it) :class:`trio.abc.SendStream` and :class:`trio.abc.RecvStream` that on their own, aren't attached to anything – "sending" and "receiving" just put data into and get data out of a private internal buffer that each object owns.
 They also have some interesting hooks you can set, that let you customize the behavior of their methods.
-This is where you can insert the evil, if you want it. :func:`memory_stream_one_way` takes advantage of these hooks in a relatively boring way: it just sets it up so that when you call ``sendall``, or when you close the send stream, then it automatically triggers a call to :func:`memory_stream_pump`, which is a convenience function that takes data out of a :class:`MemorySendStream`'s buffer and puts it into a :class:`MemoryRecvStream`'s buffer.
+This is where you can insert the evil, if you want it. :func:`memory_stream_one_way_pair` takes advantage of these hooks in a relatively boring way: it just sets it up so that when you call ``sendall``, or when you close the send stream, then it automatically triggers a call to :func:`memory_stream_pump`, which is a convenience function that takes data out of a :class:`MemorySendStream`'s buffer and puts it into a :class:`MemoryReceiveStream`'s buffer.
 But that's just the default – you can replace this with whatever arbitrary behavior you want.

 API details